Het-Mengar66/Insight-Deck-Dashboard/README.md

 # 🎓 Insight Deck: Student Data Dashboard

-**Insight Deck** is a sleek, interactive web application powered by **Streamlit** that lets you effortlessly upload, explore, and engage with student data.
-Designed for educators and administrators, it combines intuitive filtering, rich visual analytics, and seamless communication tools—all in one place.
+Insight Deck is an intelligent, interactive platform built with Streamlit, crafted to simplify the way you work with student data.
+Whether it’s uploading datasets, uncovering patterns, or visualizing key metrics, it delivers a smooth, engaging experience.
+Tailored for educators and decision-makers, Insight Deck blends powerful analytics, smart filtering, and clear visual storytelling into a single, unified workspace.

 ---